 Critics of Pope Francis contend that they are orthodox, hold fast to the traditions of the Church, and view the papacy in its proper, historical context.
 While their views of Pope Francis vary from “I find him confusing sometimes” to outright sedevacantism, the most commonly shared view is that popes can make serious doctrinal errors or even promulgate heresy in the exercise of their ordinary (non-infallible) magisterium.
 This goes contrary to the traditional teachings of the Church on papal primacy, as we have demonstrated in the past, and as Stephen Walford discusses convincingly in this February 2017 piece for La Stampa.

 As I wrote in a recent piece, those who oppose Pope Francis’s teachings appeal to their private reading of the Tradition as more authoritative than that of the Magisterium, and argue that plain reason or common sense should convince any halfway intelligent person to see the doctrinal contradiction between what St. John Paul II taught and what Pope Francis is teaching.
 This ignores the fact that Francis has assured us many times that the document itself is orthodox and completely in line with Church teaching.
-In other words, it is impossible to take the pope at his word.
+In other words, they are saying it is impossible to take the pope at his word.

 Following this to its logical consequences, for the typical critic of Pope Francis, the primacy of the pope provides no certainty and no assurance that the official teachings promulgated by the pope or the Vatican are orthodox.
 What is true for this pope must also be true for his predecessors.
 Apparently our only assurance of orthodoxy is to rely upon those who claim the mantle of “Traditional” Catholicism.
 In other words, we must trust their assessment of the words and documents and disciplines coming from Rome.
 Unfortunately, finding two traditionalist or conservative Catholics who believe exactly the same about every doctrine is impossible.
 Some accept Vatican II, others reject part or all of it.
 Some reject the new Mass, others have no problems with it.
 Some think Pope Francis is a heretic or promulgating error, others believe he is either confused or confusing, and still others believe that malicious forces in the Vatican are manipulating him.